 Is oatmeal high in calories?

 Oatmeal is good for breakfast.
 It provides energy that lasts for hours.
-But, 100g of oatmeal has 380 calories, and a cup of oatmeal has about 307 calories.
+But, 100g of raw oats have 380 calories.
+Moreover, a cup of oatmeal has about 160 calories.
 So, oatmeal is high in calories.
 We shouldn’t consume too much, if we want to lose weight.

 Oats are a good source of plant-based protein